puppetlabs/puppetserver/documentation/configuration.markdown

     certificate is required to access the endpoints in this API.
 If set to `false`, the client-whitelist will be ignored.
 Defaults to `true`.
-    * `client-whitelist` contains a list of client certnames that are whitelisted to access to the admin API.
+    * `client-whitelist` contains a list of client certnames that are whitelisted to access the admin API.
 Any requests made to this endpoint that do not present a valid client cert mentioned in this list will be denied access.

 ~~~